 - Completion of 60 semester units or 90 quarter units of degreeapplicable courses, - 2.
-Minimum grade of "C" (or "P") for each course in the major, and - Completion of Intersegmental General Education Transfer Curriculum (IGETC) and/ or the California State University General Education (CSU-GE) Breadth Requirements.
+Minimum grade of "C" (or "P") for each course in the major, and - Completion of Intersegmental General Education Transfer Curriculum (IGETC) for CSU, the California State University General Education (CSU-GE) Breadth Requirement, IGETC for STEM or CSU for STEM.

 REQUIRED CORE COURSE: UNITS

 SPCH-110 Speech Communication 3

-LIST A: TWO OF TH E FOLLOWING THREE COURSES (6 UNITS) UNITS
+LIST A: TWO OF THE FOLLOWING THREE COURSES (6 UNITS) UNITS

 SPCH-120 Argumentation and Debate 3

 SPCH-130 Interpersonal Communication 3

 TOTAL UNITS 6

-LIST B: TWO OF THI FOLLOWING THREE COURSES (6 UNITS) UNITS
+LIST B: TWO OF THE FOLLOWING THREE COURSES (6 UNITS) UNITS

 SPCH-150 Intercultural Communication 3

 SPCH-160 Forensics 3

 JOURN-100 Mass Communication 3

 TOTAL UNITS 6

 LIST C: ONE OF THE FOLLOWING THREE COURSES (3 UNITS)

 ENGL-221 Advanced Composition and Critical Thinking 3

 ENGL-230 Thinking and Writing Critically about Literature 3

 JOURN-110 Writing for the Media 3

 TOTAL UNITS FOR THE MAJOR: 18

-TOTAL UNITS FOR THE DEGREE 60
+TOTAL UNITS FOR TH E DEGREE 60